ropensci/roweb3/content/champions/programdetails_2023.md

 * Learn and practice organizing and teaching workshops;

-* Learn and practice reviewer, and developer skills;
+* Learn and practice reviewer and developer skills;

 * Gain insights from other experts and expand your professional network;